-After the log chronic toxicity value (log DChV) in mmol/l at log Kow = 0 is determined from step 2, the third step is to derive a OSAR equation for the class using analysis procedures, which are often employed in the EPA New Chemicals Program when data are lacking for a particular endpoint.
-Discussion in Section 4 (Chemical Classes with Excess Toxicity) stated that the mode of toxic action for most neutral organic chemicals is assumed to be narcosis.
+After the log chronic toxicity value (log FChV) in mmol/l at log $K{ow} = 0$ is determined from step 2, the third step is to derive a QSAR equation for the class using analog analysis procedures, which are often employed in the U.S. EPA New Chemicals Program when data are lacking for a particular endpoint.
+Discussion in Section 3 (Chemical Classes with Excess Toxicity) stated that the mode of toxic action for most neutral organic chemicals is assumed to be narcosis.
 However, some organic chemical classes have been identified as having a more specific mode of toxicity.
-For these chemicals, the toxicity was typically related to the Kow value of the chemical and as the Kow value increased, the toxicity decreased.
-At a given Kow value, the toxicity of those chemicals was not significantly different from the toxicity of the equivalent neutral organic with similar log Kow.
+For these chemicals, the toxicity was typically related to the K{ow} value of the chemical and as the K{ow} value increased, the toxicity decreased.
+At a given K{ow} value, the toxicity of those chemicals was not significantly different from the toxicity of the equivalent neutral organic with similar log Kow.
 This convergence point for chronic effects to all aquatic organisms was typically seen at 8.0, though some exceptions exist.
-Using this convergence relationship and the estimated chronic data point derived above, a line can be regressed from the chronic data point through the neutral organics chronic log Kow cutoff of 8.0 to create a resulting estimated QSAR equation.
-Calculating the chronic effect at log Kow = 0 minimizes the potential uncertainty in the slope of the line which could potentially increase if values closer to the log Kow cutoff (8.0) were used for development of the equation.
+Using this convergence relationship and the estimated chronic data point derived above, a line can be regressed from the chronic data point through the neutral organics chronic log K{ow} cutoff of 8.0 to create a resulting estimated QSAR equation.
+Calculating the chronic effect at $\log K{ow} = 0$ minimizes the potential uncertainty in the slope of the line, which could potentially increase if values closer to the log K{ow} cutoff (8.0) were used for development of the equation.

-Using the estimated $DChV{(Kow = 0)}$ and the neutral organic chronic log Kow cutoff of 8, the line is regressed and an equation determined as seen in Figure 7.
+Using the estimated $FChV{(Kow = 0)}$ and the neutral organic chronic log K{ow} cutoff of 8, the line is regressed and an equation is determined as depicted in Figure 6.

-Figure 7: Final DChV QSAR For Imidazoles
+Figure 6: Final FChV QSAR For Acid Halides

 Table 3 represents an example data table that will be presented for a QSAR when this technique is used to derive an equation.
-The summary paragraph provided for each QSAR will include information on the estimation technique, and the results provided in the ECOSAR output file will be flagged with a note to the user as seen in Figure 8.
+The summary paragraph provided for each QSAR will include information on the estimation technique, and the results provided in the ECOSAR output file will be flagged with a note to the user.

-Table 3: Data Table For the Imidazoles DChV QSAR Equation
+Table 3: Data Table for the Acid Halide FChV QSAR Equation

-CAS No. Chemical Name M.W. log Kow (CLogP) log Kow (EPI) log Kow (M) Log Daphnia ChV (mmol/L) Reference (Daphnia ChV)
+CAS No. Chemical Name M.W. log Kow (CLogP) log Kow (EPI) log Kow (M) Fish ChV (mg/L) Log Fish ChV (mmol/L) Reference (Meas.
+Kow) Reference (Fish ChV)

-0 0 -3.0 1/10 D48 Imidazoles SAR
+0 0 -1.18 1/10 F48 Acid

+Halide SAR

-Kow Limit 8 8 -5.69 NO Cutoff NO SAR
+Kow Limit 8 8 -6.20 NO Cutoff NO SAR

-SAR Data Not Included in Regression E quation:
+- ata Not Included sion Equation: in

-Data Not Incli uded in SAR:
+Data No SAR: ot Included in

-indicates no o effects at satur ation
+indicates no effects at sa aturation